 Dan Dugan, District 6

 For 20 years, Dan served in the United States Navy as an Officer and Aviator.
 During his service, Dan fulfilled multiple overseas deployments and a three-year tour in Europe.
-This gave him unique insight on the world and experience with different cultures.
-At the end of his military service he, his wife and two daughters chose Salt Lake City as their new home and have been here for the past 15 years.
+Dan’s Navy experience gave him unique insight into the world and valuable experience with different cultures.
+At the end of his military service, Dan, along with his wife and two daughters, chose Salt Lake City as their new home and have been here for the past 19 years.

-Dan earned a bachelor’s degree in mechanical engineering from UC Santa Barbara and a master’s degree in public administration from the University of Alabama.
-Much of his post-Navy career has been spent leading teams in a manufacturing environment, where he continually strives to improve quality and efficiency in production.
+Dan earned a bachelor’s degree in mechanical engineering from University of California, Santa Barbara and a master’s degree in public administration from Auburn University at Montgomery.
+Much of his post-Navy career has been spent leading teams in a manufacturing environment, where he continually strived to improve quality and efficiency in production.

-Through his experience as an engineer and his love for the outdoors, Dan developed a passion for renewable and clean energy.
-He is a longtime volunteer for Utah Clean Energy and recently helped Utah Community Action apply for Blue Sky renewable energy grants to install solar panels on two schools in South Salt Lake and Rose Park.
+In addition to lacrosse, Dan appreciates spending time outdoors and in the community pursuing hobbies such as mountain biking, skiing, and hiking.
+Through his experience as an engineer and his devotion for the outdoors, Dan developed a passion for renewable and clean energy.
+He is a longtime volunteer for Utah Clean Energy and currently serves as the chair of the Community Renewable Energy Agency(CREA) Board.

-Dan is proud to serve District Six, whose neighborhoods include Bonneville Hills, East Bench, Sunnyside East, Wasatch Hollow, and Yalecrest.
-He strives to be responsive to his constituents’ concerns and helping the entire City grow in a healthy and sustainable manner.
+Dan is proud to serve district six, whose neighborhoods include Bonneville Hills, East Bench, Sunnyside East, Wasatch Hollow, and Yalecrest.
+He strives to be responsive to his constituents’ concerns and help the entire city grow in a healthy and sustainable manner.